attrill20/attrill20/README.md

 * 🌍   I'm a former geography teacher - transferrable skills include breaking down information, problem solving and collaboration
 * 💻   Currently studying on Bootcamp 14 with The School of Code
-* 🧠   I'm currently learning: React, Node.js, SQL and REST APIs
+* 🧠   I'm currently learning: React, TypeScript, Node.js, SQL and REST APIs
 * 👨‍💻   Ongoing side projects (can be found below): FPL Fixture Calendar
 * ✉️    You can contact me at [attrill20@gmail.com](mailto:attrill20@gmail.com)